ramhnaik/HeroVired_ServerlessArchitectureAssignment/Assignment1.md

 ##### Create EC2 Instances:
 * Navigate to the EC2 dashboard in the AWS Management Console.
 * Launch two new t2.micro instances.
-* Tag the first instance with a key Action and value Auto-Stop.
+* Tag the first instance with a key Action and value Ramananda-Auto-Stop.
-* Tag the second instance with a key Action and value Auto-Start.
+* Tag the second instance with a key Action and value Ramananda-Auto-Stop.

 ### 2. Lambda IAM Role
 #### Create IAM Role: